bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="2.16 Making the Tabs Work." />
 </p>

-Hopefully, you got all this CSS in place and now you&apos;re ready to start working on the JavaScript.
+<p>Hopefully, you got all this CSS in place and now you&apos;re ready to start
+working on the JavaScript.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 250. script src='script.js' (148) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">